 Power Supply for MinesWhat goes into a power supply for mines and other operations in harsh environments?
 Here are the components of a mine power supply system:

-- Switchgear: Mines must also distribute high voltage lines throughout the facility.
-Switchgear enables that by isolating and protecting the high voltage lines and distributing it.
+- Switchgear: Mines must also distribute high-voltage lines throughout the facility.
+Switchgear enables that by isolating and protecting the high-voltage lines and distributing them.

 - Motor control centers: Any facility that has to turn on or control motors could use a motor control center.

 - Substations: Transform your utility supply into the voltage that you require.
 You might need these to be permanent or portable, and we can help with either.

 Transformers for MinesSo, what kind of transformers should you use in a mine or other harsh environment?
 You have many options:

 - Flame-proof, air-cooled transformers: Certified flameproof transformers are useful in mines and other environments that may have open flames.
 These transformers have tanks full of air.

 - Underground transformers: Transformers that are underground need to have additional fail-safes to guarantee safety even if the insulation fails completely.
 To that end, they have an earthed screen between the two windings, so the primary voltage cannot connect to the second one.

 - Autotransformer: If you need to start an alternating current motor, as is often the case in mines, then you need an autotransformer.
 These have only one winding, usually to step-down current.
 But, in these applications, they aren’t used to supply power continuously.